 The Canadian province of Ontario launched its legal iGaming market on the 4th of April.
 Nearly three years after the provincial government revealed its plans to end the online gambling monopoly in 2019, the opening finally happened.
 In 2020, Ontario’s government introduced legislation to allow operators to apply for online casino licenses.
 In September 2021, it published its final standards for online gambling and sports betting.

 The Ontario government launched iGaming Ontario, a subsidiary of the AGCO, the state’s Alcohol and Gaming Commission.
-It also laid out new rules for internet casino games that apply to any operator that wants to run an online casino in Canada.
+It laid out new rules for internet casino games that apply to any operator that wants to run an online casino in Ontario.

 According to the new regulations for online gaming in Ontario, split-screen and auto-play are entirely banned.
 Moreover, casinos must guarantee the results of all games are random.
 No game should give the impression that any skill might impact the outcome.
 Also, the animation shown when the player wins more than their bet must not be similar to when they win less than their original bet.